Healthy Food from Italy – 6 Health-Boosting Dishes

 Quick Tips on Choosing Healthy Carbohydrates

 It is best – if using starches – to use rice instead of pasta.
-This may differ amongst people (for example due to intolerances), but in general, rice is healthier and large amounts of pasta is undesirable.
+This may differ amongst people (for example due to intolerances), but in general, rice is healthier as a “cellular carbohydrate” and large amounts of pasta is undesirable, because it is refined into flour and becomes “acellular”.

 Even better, opt for a wholegrain variety rather than refined white rices – (check out dish number 4 for more info on why)!